ivanwenliang/face-recognition/README.md

 ## About

 This is a simple react App created for the purposes of learning.
-Purpose of the app is to detect faces in images supplied by users via links.
-The image recognition is done through the Clarifai API, an artificial intelligence company that specializes in computer vision.
+Function of the app is to detect faces in images supplied by users.
+Detected faces will have a blue "bounding box" around the face.
+The facial recognition is done through the Clarifai API, an artificial intelligence company that specializes in computer vision.
 It is able to recognize faces through machine learning and neural networks.

 ## Available Scripts